 - Safety first!
-Make yourself familiar with the most important safety messages used throughout this manual: "Important Definitions".
-Moreover, there is general information about the delivery scope ("Information About the Device") and this manual and the conventions and symbols used here ("Symbols and Definitions"). - A general overview of the protection functions available with the MCDGV4 can be found as a function diagram: "I Functional Overview".
+Make yourself familiar with the most important safety messages used throughout this manual: > "1 Safety Messages and Proper Use of the MCDGV4".
+Moreover, there is general information about the delivery scope (> "2.2 Information About the Device") and this manual and the conventions and symbols used here (> "2.1.1 Symbols and Definitions"). - A general overview of the protection functions available with the MCDGV4 can be found as a function diagram: > "Functional Overview".
 Note that the availability of some functions depends on the ordered device type.
-See "Order Form of the Device" for the available variants. - The MCDGV4 uses a special modular concept for its settings, measured values and signals.
-Although this concept of modules and parameters is simple and straightforward it is strongly recommended, especially for beginners, to make oneself familiar with it:

-"Modules, Settings, Signals and Values" - Smart view is the operating program that can be installed on a Windows PC.
+See > "2.2.1 Order Form of the Device" for the available variants. - The MCDGV4 uses a special modular concept for its settings, measured values and signals.
+Although this concept of modules and parameters is simple and straightforward it is strongly recommended, especially for beginners, to make oneself familiar with it: 4.3 Modules, Settings, Signals and Values" - Smart view is the operating program that can be installed on a Windows PC.
 It can connect to the MCDGV4, and it can be used to do configuration work and retrieve data (measuring and statistics values, fault records, etc.) from the MCDGV4.
-A few introductory words are here: "Smart view"; however, for a detailed description you can consult the full Smart view Manual as a separate document. - The hardware aspects (e. g. dimension diagrams and connection diagrams) can be found here:

-"Hardware" - Various Security settings might have to be done, because the MCDGV4 is delivered with no access restrictions and a very simple standard password that does not offer any safety at all.
-Unless you are sure that no special access restrictions are required for your application, it is strictly recommended to check the "Security" chapter: Security" - A few settings are related to the MCDGV4 itself:

-"Device Parameters" - The MCDGV4 makes a lot of measured values available and maintains statistics of some more values: "Measuring Values" and "Statistics" describe what concepts and settings are related to this. - The various communication protocols that the MCDGV4 makes available for communicating with the substation are described in

-"Communication Protocols". - The MCDGV4 can control up to 6 switchgear devices.
-In general, one will probably use at least one of these to control a circuit breaker, that is tripped by the protection functions in case of a fault. -> "Control / Switchgear-Manager" describes the various aspects of the Control functionality. - The multitude of protection functions is described in sub-chapters within the "Protection Functions" chapter: "> "Protective Elements".
-Keep in mind that there is one "master protection" module that governs all protection functions: "> "Module Prot: General Protection".
-And furthermore, it is not only important to know how to activate a protection module, it is also essential to know about the blocking of a module: "> "Blockings" - Various kinds of events (disturbances, detected faults, etc.) are recorded by the MCDGV4, so that you need to know how to access these records:

-"Recorders" - The MCDGV4 offers programmable logic equations for programming inputs, outputs, blocking of protective functions, and custom logic functions in the relay: Programmable Logic"
+A few introductory words are here: $rac{} > "2.8$ Smart view"; however, for a detailed description you can consult the full Smart view Manual as a separate document. - The hardware aspects (e. g. dimension diagrams and connection diagrams) can be found here: www.selfand.connection.con diagrams) can be - Various Security settings might have to be done, because the MCDGV4 is delivered with no access restrictions and a very simple standard password that does not offer any safety at all.
+Unless you are sure that no special access restrictions are required for your application, it is strictly recommended to check the "Security" chapter: "2.4 Security" - A few settings are related to the MCDGV4 itself: "2.3.7 Device Parameters" - The MCDGV4 makes a lot of measured values available and maintains statistics of some more values: > "2.6 Measuring Values" and > "2.7 Statistics" describe what concepts and settings are related to this. - The various communication protocols that the MCDGV4 makes available for communicating with the substation are described in -> "4 Communication Protocols". - The multitude of protection functions is described in sub-chapters within the "Protection Functions" chapter: > "5 Protective Elements".
+Keep in mind that there is one "master protection" module that governs all protection functions: > "5.1 Module Prot: General Protection".
+And furthermore, it is not only important to know how to activate a protection module, it is also essential to know about the blocking of a module: > "5.1.3 Blockings" - Various kinds of events (disturbances, detected faults, etc.) are recorded by the MCDGV4, so that you need to know how to access these records: 48 Recorders" - The MCDGV4 offers programmable logic equations for programming inputs, outputs, blocking of protective functions, and custom logic functions in the relay: Programmable Logic"

-- In addition to the various protection functions, the MCDGV4 also features various supervision functions.
-The main difference is that contrast to a protection function a supervision function does not issue any trip signal, but generates an alarm signal under special circumstances.
-This alarm signal can be used to block protection functions, or it can be assigned to any of the LEDs or some output: "Supervision" - Commissioning aspects for the MCDGV4: "Commissioning".
-But note that protection-specific commissioning descriptions are sub-chapters within the respective chapters for the protection functions. - Technical data, tolerances, and applicable standards: 🖵 "Technical Data" - The last chapter in this document is the Index.
-There is one speciality with it: Under the initial "o", it lists the numbered signals "generated" in logic diagrams (see "Symbols and Definitions").
+- Commissioning aspects for the MCDGV4: \sqsubseteq > "11 Commissioning".
+But note that protection-specific commissioning descriptions are sub-chapters within the respective chapters for the protection functions. - Technical data, tolerances, and applicable standards: "13.1 Technical Data" - The last chapter in this document is the Index.
+There is one speciality with it: Under the initial "@", it lists the numbered signals "generated" in logic diagrams (see "2.1.1 Symbols and Definitions").